mozilla/firefox-test-engineering/guide/index.rst

 New Employee Guide
 ==================

 Welcome to the New Employee Guide - hopefully you've already gone through, or are familiar with tools, accounts, processes, etc. in our New Contributor Guide.
+An additional resource to familiarize yourself with is our `Firefox Test Engineering <https://mana.mozilla.org/wiki/display/TestEngineering>`_ space on Mana.

 .. toctree::
    :maxdepth: 2